Jan. 6 panel signals interest in whether Trump committed a crime - ExBulletin

 The courts have made it clear in at least three different decisions that rioters on the ground can be prosecuted for conspiracy; there is no reason to believe, if the evidence permits, that the former president cannot be indicted in the same way, Bradley Moss, a national security law expert, told The Hill by mail electronic.

-If the Justice Department is to take this politically explosive step, it has undoubtedly identified admissible evidence that Trump intended to obstruct the certification process, that his actions in recommending the mob march on Capitol Hill were more than just a throwaway line, and that he was aware of his war room’s efforts to intervene if the mob actually prevented Congress from completing its certification process.
+If the Justice Department is to take this politically explosive step, it has undoubtedly identified admissible evidence that Trump intended to obstruct the certification process, that his actions in recommending the mob march on Capitol Hill were more than just a throwaway line, and that he was aware of his war room’s efforts to intervene if the mob was in fact preventing Congress from completing its certification process, Moss said.

 But Hemel sees the downside of losing the case as a much worse outcome, arguing that an unsuccessful prosecution against Trump would only strengthen the former president and increase the threat he poses to American democracy.